Everything you need to know about carports

 As we’ve already mentioned, a carport’s main purpose is as an effective place to store a variety of vehicles.
 The majority of carports are placed in the driveway, either leading into an entranceway to your home or adjacent to the house itself.
 But as we mentioned, these structures can be placed pretty much anywhere on your property, as long as they have a flat surface to rest on.
 Without a carport or additional storage facility and with exposure to the outdoor elements, your vehicle runs the risk of developing exterior damage, rust, nicks, scratches and other forms of destruction.

-Although this is the premier function of carports is to protect and shield vehicles of all different types, these structures have many other uses.
+Although the premier function of carports is to protect and shield vehicles of all different types, these structures have many other uses.
 One of those might be to provide shade or an awning over your patio, picnic table, deck or yard.
-Unlike a garage which takes up tons of space and often comes across bulky or unattractive, carports can be seen as the middle ground since they offer the versatility that a static structure cannot.
+Unlike a garage which takes up tons of space and often comes across as bulky or unattractive, carports can be seen as the middle ground since they offer the versatility that a static structure cannot.

 Different styles of carports